Real Estate KPI Dashboard

 Warning!: The metrics we input are easily modifiable however please do not forget that once you type your metrics or change existing ones, you should change/add the metric on other sections as well.
 For example, if you are going to measure new Net Profit metric to the Current Year Actual section, just add it to the CY Target and PY Actual worksheets.

 Charts section will help you compare your data trends forming with the line chart.
-Here, we aim to give you a clear visual representation of your Real Estate KPI performance according to the selected KPI.
+Here, we aim to give a clear visual representation of your Real Estate KPI performance.
+According to the selected KPI, of course.

 When you are analyzing the Real Estate KPI dashboard, you can compare your monthly and cumulative results and try to understand past year and company targets realization rate.